-A bottle and plastics recycling scheme is rewarding people with cash when they hand in their empties, as well as creating jobs.
+A bottle and plastics recycling scheme is creating jobs, as well as rewarding people with cash when they hand in their empties.

 People can return empty containers to official points and claim back 10 cents for each one.
 They can also take them to donation points run by local community groups and not-for-profits.
 These groups will then claim the refund on their behalf.

 VisAbility’s sister organisation, Guide Dogs WA is registered as a charity to receive these credits, which you can allocate through the scheme ID: C10271032.